apark0720/NOMAD3/README.md

 ### Background

-NOMAD3 will graphically visualize the "top 50" world travel destinations and recommend the best cities to travel in a given month from San Fransisco International Airport using the D3.js library.
+NOMAD3 will graphically visualize the "top 20" world travel destinations and recommend the best cities to travel in a given month from San Fransisco International Airport using the D3.js library.
 The categories will include third-party recommendations regarding the best months of travel, average temperatures, and average flight prices.
-It may also include average hotel/airbnb prices, precipitation, and links to "things to do" and a travel booking site.
 Currently there is no website that has the above information in a centralized source.

 ### Functionality & MVP